sora-xor/sora-docs/src/account-security.md

 - **Raw Seed:** The raw seed is a direct representation of a cryptographic key.
 It is typically a string of letters and numbers.
 It's the most basic and direct form of a key but also the least human-friendly.

-## Best Practices to Store Account Passwords and Information:
+## Best Practices to Store Account Passwords and Information

 - **Use Strong, Unique Passwords:** Avoid using the same password for multiple accounts.
 Make sure they're lengthy, use a mix of characters, numbers, and symbols, and avoid obvious phrases.